Tag Archive for: Cleo Parker Robinson Dance

 Cleo Parker Robinson Dance receives $4M Community Revitalization Grant

-Cleo Parker Robinson Dance (CPRD), Denver’s own venerable and internally renown dance company and school, is the proud recipient of a $4 million Community Revitalization grant from Colorado Creative Industries, a division of The State of Colorado’s Office of Economic Development and International Trade.
+Cleo Parker Robinson Dance (CPRD), Denver’s own venerable and internationally renown dance company and school, is the proud recipient of a $4 million Community Revitalization grant from Colorado Creative Industries, a division of The State of Colorado’s Office of Economic Development and International Trade.
 CPRD is one of eight recipients in this funding cycle, which […]

 The World of Hip Hop: Where in the metro area to learn about hip hop through dance, art and observation